antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Quantile-Regression-workflows.md

       + (The most interesting and important one is the ["conversational agent"](https://github.com/antononcube/ConversationalAgents/tree/master/Projects/TimeSeriesWorkflowsAgent) direction.)

-   + The section "Implementation notes" just says that `QRMon`'s development process and this document follow the ones of the classifications workflows monad `ClCon`, [[AA6](https://mathematicaforprediction.wordpress.com/2018/05/15/a-monad-for-classification-workflows/)].
+   + The section "Implementation notes" just says that QRMon's development process and this document follow the ones of the classifications workflows monad `ClCon`, [[AA6](https://mathematicaforprediction.wordpress.com/2018/05/15/a-monad-for-classification-workflows/)].

 **Remark:** One can read only the sections "Introduction", "Design consideration", "Monad design", and "QRMon overview".
 That set of sections provide a fairly good, programming language agnostic exposition of the substance and novel ideas of this document.

 The table above is produced with the package ["MonadicTracing.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicTracing.m), [[AAp2](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicTracing.m), [AA1](https://github.com/antononcube/MathematicaForPrediction/blob/master/MarkdownDocuments/Monad-code-generation-and-extension.md)], and some of the explanations below also utilize that package.

-As it was mentioned above the monad `QRMon` can be seen as a DSL.
-Because of this the monad pipelines made with `QRMon` are sometimes called "specifications".
+As it was mentioned above the monad QRMon can be seen as a DSL.
+Because of this the monad pipelines made with QRMon are sometimes called "specifications".

 **Remark:** With "*regression quantile*" we mean "a curve or function that is computed with Quantile Regression".